 The muzzle I prefer (and recommend in nearly all cases) is the Baskerville Ultra muzzle with the large open vents, which allows good ventilation, drinking and treating through the front.
 With an optional strap over the head, it also makes it very secure.
 This excellent basket muzzle is soft, yet secure.
 You can order them here from Amazon at the regular price.

-How to Introduce a basket muzzle - A quick guide
+How to introduce a basket muzzle in 5 easy steps

-- Let your dog see and sniff the muzzle and reward these actions with food and verbal praise.
+- See and sniff the muzzle offering rewards.
+Let your dog see and sniff the muzzle and reward these actions with food and verbal praise.
 2-3 days.
 2 sessions per day.

-- Drop high-value food inside the basket muzzle (or smear the end with cream cheese or peanut butter) as you cup it in your hand.
+- Taking high-value food out of the muzzle.
+Drop high-value food inside the basket muzzle (or smear the end with cream cheese or peanut butter) as you cup it in your hand.
 Allow your dog to place its nose in and retrieve the food.
 5-7 days.
 2 sessions per day.

-- Place the strap around the dog's neck as it retrieves the food and keep it fastened for 10-30 seconds each time.
-Remove and finish the session.
-2-3 days.
+- Connect the neck strap.
+Place the strap around the dog's neck as it retrieves the food and keep it fastened for 5-10 seconds each time.
+As your dog looks more settled, you can extend the duration.
+Remove and finish the session with a gentle face rub and reward.
+3-5 days.
 2 sessions per day.

-- With your dog muzzled and with the muzzle loosely secured on the head, walk your dog about the home and garden using a regular lead to its collar, rewarding with food and praise as you do so. start at 1-minute sessions and build up to the duration of a normal walk if used in public.
+- Take short walks with your dog muzzled.
+With your dog muzzled and with the muzzle loosely secured on the head, walk your dog about the home and garden using a regular lead to its collar, rewarding with food and praise as you do so. start at 1-minute sessions and build up to the duration of a normal walk if used in public.
 Make the muzzle more secure once used in public spaces.

-- If your dog scrapes at the muzzle, issue a 'Leave it' command and distract your dog with food and interesting activity instead.
+- Distract if you see any scraping of the muzzle.
+If your dog scrapes at the muzzle, issue a 'Leave it' command and distract your dog with food and an interesting activity instead.

 When introducing a new basket muzzle (see the video and quick guide above), you must make the experience rewarding, gradual and positive.
 Placing a lead on your dog and sitting on it may assist you to keep a little more control whilst you do this, otherwise, you may find that your dog walks away mid-session.